Shedding is a normal way of the body ridding itself of damaged or excess fur. In the winter months, a dog’s coat becomes thicker for insulation.

 Shedding happens all year round but especially in spring and summer.
 Brushing your dog helps to remove unwanted hair faster and keeps your dog cool.

 Natural oils protects the skin by keeping it moisturized.
-Brushing help to distribute natural oil throughout your dog’s fur and skin.
+Brushing helps to distribute natural oil throughout your dog’s fur and skin.
 This creates a natural sheen to your dog’s coat!

 Brushing is needed more often during the summer months when dogs are prone to shedding.
 For short-haired dogs, brushing once a week allows for fur removal and a quick check of skin.
 (Got critters?)
 If your dog has long fur, brushing more often may be necessary.